 You may have heard that a cease and desist letter is a good way to get a debt collector off your back.
+It can be.
 However, before you send one we have some important warnings.

 Under the Fair Debt Collection Practices Act (FDCPA) you have the right to tell a debt collector to never contact you again.
 The FDCPA also says that once you tell the debt collector not to contact you, the debt collector cannot contact you again except to tell you that he received the letter and/or to tell you he is taking legal action against you.

-In our opinion, though, you want to be careful.
+In our opinion, though, you want to think carefully before you send one of these letters.
 If you do owe the debt, and you send a cease and desist letter, the collector has three options:

 1. Leave you alone and forget about trying to collect what you owe,